 As an adult, I was once in a cemetery when I got a strong powerful feeling of being watched.
 I turned around and I can only describe it as a kind of heat shimmer moving past me, but I wasn’t terrified.
 Nervous yes!

 Since my spiritual awakening, my psychic abilities are growing stronger.
 Before you say it, I do take this seriously and I practice protection.

 Are you a descendant of Old Chattox, a Pendle Hill Witch?

 I will always wonder if I am an ancestor of a Pendle Hill Witch named Old Chattox, (Anne Whittle).
 Indeed, my memory of my Grandad telling me this will never leave me.
 Unfortunately, she was sadly hung for witchcraft in Lancaster on the 20 August 1612.

 Sadly, I don’t know how true this is, but I have tried to do my family tree.
 Going beyond the 18th century is difficult and I struggle due to a lack of information.
 Moreover, I do strongly believe that healing is in my ancestral roots.

 Who inspires your Gothic horror photography?

-One night when I was flicking through the TV channels, I came across a man walking through some creepy woods.
+It began one night when I was flicking through the TV channels.
+Suddenly, I was well and truly in awe while watching a man walking through some creepy woods.
 Not only did the imagery capture my attention, it was his unmistakeable voice that eluded to something scary.
-I was in awe!